mozkomor05/mozkomor05/README.md

 - 👋 Hi, I’m @mozkomor05.
 Call me David :)
 - 👀 I’m interested in physics, math, science and computer science.
 - 🌱 I’m currently learning a lot of things.
 Nothing long-term, rather short things that I come across.
-- 💻 I'm working for https://wpdistro.cz and https://autocrm.cz.
+- 💻 I work for https://wpdistro.cz and https://autocrm.cz.

 <!---
 mozkomor05/mozkomor05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.